-- (1) To the seller, the duties listed above for a seller's agent; - (2) To the buyer, the duties listed above for a buyer's agent; and - (3) To both buyer and seller, except with express written permission of the respective person, the duty not to disclose to the other person: - (a) That the seller will accept a price lower or terms less favorable than the listing price or terms: - (b) That the buyer will pay a price greater or terms more favorable than the offering price or terms; or - (c) Confidential information as defined above.
+- a.
+To the seller, the duties listed above for a seller's agent; - b.
+To the buyer, the duties listed above for a buyer's agent; and - To both buyer and seller, except with express written permission of the respective person, the duty not to disclose to the other person: - That the seller will accept a price lower or terms less favorable than the listing price or terms; - That the buyer will pay a price greater or terms more favorable than the offering price or terms; or - iii.
+Confidential information as defined above.